The Australian Local Government Association is the national voice of local government, representing 560 councils across the country.

 The National General Assembly brings together several hundred delegates from councils across Australia to move and debate resolutions of concern to local government.
 Speakers include prominent local government leaders, national political leaders and leading Australian experts and academics from fields of interest and relevance to local government.

-The annual National Local Roads Congress is held mid-year in regional Australia.
+The annual National Local Roads Congress is held in November in regional Australia.
 Delegates from local government gather to discuss transport and road issues of concern to local government.
-Roads owned and maintained by local government (local roads) account for about 85% of the entire Australian road network.
+Roads owned and maintained by local government (local roads) account for about 80% of the entire Australian road network.
 Delegates hear from political leaders, transport officials, leading technical and policy experts and share best practice experience.

 ALGA provides a range of services to its member associations and, through them, local councils throughout Australia.
 These include: